Cristiano Ronaldo: Gary Neville says no way back for Man Utd forward but is not against former team-mate

 "No, and l don't think he wants a way back," Neville said.
 "He wouldn't have done this interview if he wanted a way back.
 He knew it would bring the headlines it has and be the end of his Manchester United career."

-Manchester United have not yet indicated what action they make take following Ronaldo's interview.
+Manchester United have not yet indicated what action they may take following Ronaldo's interview.

 "I'm wondering what Man Utd are doing because the reality of it is they know they have to terminate Cristiano's contract or they basically open up a precedent so any player can criticise them in the future," added Neville.